63 Ausonia: Physical characteristics

 In the Tholen classification, Ausonia is a stony S-type asteroid, while in the SMASS classification, it is an Sa-subtype, that transitions from the S-type to the uncommon A-type asteroid.
 The body's stony composition has also been confirmed by polarimetric observations in 2017.
 Based on its lightcurve, a small moon had been suggested but never confirmed.

 According to the surveys carried out by the Infrared Astronomical Satellite IRAS, the Japanese Akari satellite and the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Ausonia measures between 87.47 and 116.044 kilometers in diameter and its surface has an albedo between 0.125 and 0.25.
 The Collaborative Asteroid Lightcurve Link derives an albedo of 0.2082 and a diameter of 90 kilometers based on an absolute magnitude of 7.55.

 Ausonia was in a study using the Hubble FGS.
 Other studied asteroids included 15 Eunomia, 43 Ariadne, 44 Nysa, and 624 Hektor.
-In 1976, Ausonia was the subject of a photometric study by the Observatory of Turin in Italy.
-A lightcurve of Ausonia was obtained with the ESO 0.5-metre telescope at La Silla Observatory in 1980.